 It is advisable to use a tape with good adhesive qualities for more reliable storage.
 In my experience, electrical tape can vary enormously in quality and adhesion.
 3M tape is top quality, if you can obtain it.

-oxidation.
-A very simple to make adapter can extend the range of this pump to be used on jars in the same way that the pump-n-seal
+A very simple to make adapter can extend the range of this pump to be used on jars in the same way that the pump-n-seal pump is used.

 This pump is available in a number of countries and the basic kit would retail for approximately £10 in the UK or $10 in the US (links to amazon below), and can also typically be found in cookery shops and wine supply shops.
 Valves can be bought separately.
 The small investment would soon be recouped in reduced spoilage, and the ability to buy some suitable foods in larger packs or bulk.

 See update below for a more permanent seal which does not interfere with the use on bottle valves.

 This pump is also a barrel and piston pump, though in detail it is rather different to the Vacuvin pump.
 It has a suction foot, which makes pumping easier on flat surfaces, and a special feature is a small stopper which can be removed to attach a thin hose to extract air from zip-lock bags for compact and lightweight storage (e.g. for backpacking).

 It is designed to extract air from jars through the above described sticky plaster valves.
 The basic kit sells for about $10 in the US (approx. £5), but additional valves are very expensive for what they are, especially considering the ease and low cost of producing your own.
 This pump retails from America, direct from the manufacturer, and the high shipping rate raises the cost well above the pure purchase price when bought abroad.
 This makes the Vacuvin an attractive alternative outside of the US, and maybe is already in your kitchen drawer.